gurnitha/django_multivendor_food_online/README.md

 - Tambahkan ready() function pada app/accounts/apps.py agar signals bisa berfungsi
 - Testing: berhasil (sebelumnya ada error karena CustomUser, seharusny user)
 - Git commit

+## 10. User registrations, Django messages and error

+### 10.1 Foodonline Flowchart: penjelasan flow of chart (no codes have made)

+- Penjelasan flow dari cara kerja Multi Vendor Food Online
+- 1. In comming random user (registered or not register user)
+- 2. If not register, he can register as customer or vendor
+- REGISTER AS VENDOR
+- 3. Let say he will register as vendor
+- 4. A register form will be comes up
+- 5. Once he registered, the admin will verify it (give him a certificate) and give the approval or reject it
+- 6. Once admin approved, then he, as the vendor can login to our marketplace (note: the can distinguished vendor or customer)
+- 7. If he loged in as vendor, he will be redirect to vendor dashboard
+- 8. In the vendor dasboard, vendor can do CRUD operation for his: profile, location and restaurant timing
+- 9. Vendor create or build menu and publish it to the marketplace (here is the critical part of the app)
+- REGISTER AS CUSTOMER
+- 10. Register as customer
+- 11. Log in as customer
+- 12. Once he loged in, he can visit the marketplace or Customer dashboard
+- 13. If he go to customer dashboar, he will be able to: update profile, check order, sign out
+- 14. If he go to the marketplace, he can order the food
+- 15. In the marketplace, customer can search restaurant by location (near by location) or key words (by rest name, for example)
+- 16. Once he happy with the search, he will be able to order, showed the cart, and make payment
+- 17. If the payment is failed, the the app will show him again the cart
+- 18. Once the payment is success, the app will deduct it for the admin commision (some percentage of the amount)
+- 19. Admin will receive the commision, then clear the cart and send emil to the customer (we have take care the order)
+- 20. At the same time, we will send email to the restauran that he got a new order
+- 21. Once the restaurant owner open the email, the transaction can be procceded: except or reject the order